kabirsikand/cloudflare-docs-kabir/content/workers/platform/routing/service-bindings.md

 Service bindings are an API that facilitate Worker-to-Worker communication via explicit bindings defined in your configuration.

 A Service binding allows you to send HTTP requests to another Worker without those requests going over the Internet.
 The request immediately invokes the downstream Worker, reducing latency as compared to a request to a third-party service.
-You can invoke other Workers directly from your code; making it possible to communicate with shared services managed by other teams with differing test and release processes.
-Those services do not need to be hooked up to publicly accessible endpoints; as such Service bindings facilitate private services to communicate with one another.
+You can invoke other Workers directly from your code.
+This makes it possible to communicate with shared services managed by other teams with differing test and release processes.
+Those services do not need to be hooked up to publicly accessible endpoints.
+Service bindings facilitate private services to communicate with one another.

 Service bindings allow you to:
 * Segment multiple use cases into separate Workers Services that can be explicitly invoked from your code.